Skip to main content

 Barcodes

-Barcodes found on real products (like the UPC on the back of a game box) can be used as tokens in Zaparoo.
-Unlike NFC tags or QR codes, barcodes can't contain ZapScript directly, so you use mappings to assign an action to each barcode value.
+Barcodes found on real products, like the UPC on the back of a game box, can be used as tokens in Zaparoo.
+Product barcodes usually identify an item instead of storing a command, so you use mappings to assign ZapScript to each barcode value.

 This means you can scan the barcode on a physical game case and have it launch that game.